What is a Film Crew (UK)?

 Intro

-Ever wondered what a film crew is?
+Ever wondered “what’s a film crew?”
 Or maybe you know the basics but have a few questions?
 As one of the UK’s leading film crew agencies, we know a thing or two when it comes to the types of crew involved on a set.
 In the following blog we’ll explain exactly what a film crew is and outlines some of the key roles involved.
 If you have any more questions feel free to get in touch, we’d be more than happy to help.

 What is a film crew?